deluxewolf/Deluxe-YT-Download-Tool/README.md

 ~ Download videos and audio files from a YT playlist URL

+~ Download videos and audio files from videos.txt and audios.txt within the applications directory, ensure its a single youtube URL on each line within the files.

-The only external requirements needed for this tool is to import pytube library pip install pytube
+The only external requirements needed for this tool is to import pytube library using pip install pytube